|

 Sewage Treatment in Hong Kong

-Making sure that sewage is dealt with effectively and in a cost-efficient way is a huge challenge.
-Above 93% of the populace is currently served by the public sewerage system, with its sewerage network of about 1,800 kilometres and around 320 treatment facilities collecting and treating 2.8 million cubic metres sewage per day.
+At present, over 94% of the population is served by the public sewerage system, with a sewerage network of over 1,900 kilometres and over 330 sewage treatment facilities collecting and treating around 2.8 million cubic metres sewage per day.

 |